pcouy/pcouy.github.io/_posts/2024-08-30-proxying-a-map-tile-server-for-increased-privacy.md

 One example of this is map tile servers, which are relied upon for map features in a variety of software, such as [Immich](https://immich.app/) (awesome Google Photos replacement !).
-Such tile servers host a whole world map at several zoom level, and provide clients with map fragments (tiles) for the requested coordinates and zoom level.
+Such tile servers host a whole world map at several zoom levels, and provide clients with map fragments (tiles) for the requested coordinates and zoom level.
 Unfortunately, it is not easy to host such a tile server : the [easiest solution